Skip to main content

 Arts portfolio agencies

-Australian Council for the Arts Australian Film Television and Radio School Anustralian National Maritime Museum Bundanon Trust Creative Partnerships Australia Museum of Australian Democracy National Archives of Australia National Film and Sound Archives National Gallery of Australia National Library of Australia National Museum Australia National Portrait Gallery Screen Australia
+Creative Australia Australian Film Television and Radio School Anustralian National Maritime Museum Bundanon Trust Museum of Australian Democracy National Archives of Australia National Film and Sound Archives National Gallery of Australia National Library of Australia National Museum Australia National Portrait Gallery Screen Australia

 We acknowledge the traditional owners of the Country throughout Australia and their continuing connection to land, sea and community.
 We pay our respect to them and their cultures and to the Elders past and present.